M1kk4/THM/StartUp/README.md

 /usr/bin/python
 $ python -c 'import pty; pty.spawn("/bin/bash")'
 </pre></code>

 <pre><code>
 $ cat recipe.txt
-cat recipe.txt
 Someone asked what our main ingredient to our spice soup is today.
-I figured I can't keep it a secret forever and told him it was <b><---REDACTED---></b>.
+I figured I can't keep it a secret forever and told him it was &lt;b&gt;&lt;---REDACTED---&gt;&lt;/b&gt;.
 </pre>/code>

 <p>First thing that i noticed besides <code>recipe.txt</code> was a directory <code>incidents</code>, which contains <code>suspicious.pcapng</code>.
 For this file we will have to use wireshark. </p>
 <p>On host machine type:</p>
 <pre><code>